ess-dmsc/event-formation-unit/prototype1/README.md

-##Prerequisites

 ## Prerequisites
-The following libraries applications must be installed
+The following libraries and utilities must be installed

 * Zookeeper
 * Apache Kafka